johanesalxd/audio-transcribe-go/README.md

 Audio Transcribe Go
 -----------------------------
-Speech-to-text application written in Go (based on Function Framework) to be used primarily by BigQuery Remote Function.
+Speech-to-text application written in Go (based on Function Framework) to be used primarily by BigQuery Remote Function (BQ RF).

 # How to run
-## Run locally:
+## Run locally
 ```
 go run cmd/main.go
 ```

-## Run locally with Pack and Docker:
+## Run locally with Pack and Docker
 ```
 pack build --builder=gcr.io/buildpacks/builder audio-transcribe-go